 Marcus Krapp’s Last Tape is a travelling and experimental festival that brings together visual art, music, science, dance, literature into an all-encompassing experience.
-The play/workshop/gathering will be performed in Sweden, Finland and Lithuania in autumn 2015 and spring 2016.
+The play/workshop/gathering will be performed in Sweden, Finland and Lithuania .
 In each venue, local performers will be invited to present a passage of the play.

 Marcus Krapp’s Last Tape takes its name and its narrative form from Samuel Beckett’s play Krapp’s Last Tape.
 But in order to highlight that each participant looses some of his/her identity in the process of negotiating with other genres and disciplines all performers will have the first name Marcus or Markus: neuroscientist Predrag Petrovic will become Marcus Petrovic; dancer Carima Neusser becomes Markus Neusser and musician Jukka Rintamäki becomes Markus Rintamäki.